bretthannigan/distributed-sensing-along-fibres/README.md

 `/ML/JointAngles`: For Section 2 *Joint Angle Monitoring* of [1].

 `/Figures`: R Jupyter notebooks for producing Figures 2, 4, 6, 7, and S9 of [1].

+`/Identifiability/RC3Identifiability.mw`: Maple worksheet for the 3-segment identifiability analysis described as 1. in Section S3 the Supplementary Materials.

+`/Identifiability/RC4Identifiability.mw`: Maple worksheet for the 3-segment identifiability analysis described as 2. in Section S3 the Supplementary Materials.

 The files, especially the names of intermediate output files, are still fairly unorganized, but it has been tested that all the figures may be reproduced.